taylorsilva/concourse-tutorial/section-01/ReadMe.md

 Right now, this pipeline is 100% manual.
 It will never automatically run for any reason.
 It only runs when someone presses the trigger button for the job.
 Let's change that!
 Let's say "Hello, World!" every minute, because that's how much we like saying "Hello" to the world!

 Open up the `hello-world-pipeline.yml` and add a new top-level section called `resources`.
-Like the `jobs` section of the pipeline, `resources` takes in a list of resources.
+The `resources` section takes in a list of resources.

 ```yaml
 jobs: